maneesh29s/maneesh29s/README.md

 # Introduction
 - 👋 Hi, I am Maneesh Sutar (@maneesh29s)
 - 🎓 I have completed my B.Tech. in Electrical Engineering.
-- ⭐ I am a Developer.
+- ⭐ I am a developer in Thoughtworks.
+Currently working with python and dask.
-- 💡 I have knowledge of C++, Java, Spring, Spark, Databricks.
-- 💞️ I am a reasearch enthusiast, currently working in the field of Data Intensive Computing.
+- 💞️ I am a reasearch enthusiast, with an interest in computer architecture and Data Intensive Computing.
 - (I know that's a lot of "I am"s, but couldn't come up with something better.
 Anyway)
 - I like to share the knowledge that I have gained, so here are the links to:
   - [Medium](https://medium.com/@maneesh29s)